ongyuann/ongyuann.github.io/_posts/2020-05-29-htb-obscurity.md

 So the clues we have are that the author probably didn't implement string formatting correctly on Python, and if we could exploit the improperly-implemented string formatting, we can pass our commands to the `exec` function which can execute system commands, essentially allowing us remote code execution capabilities.

 Let's study how we can exploit the supposedly poorly-formatted string formatting.
 To do this, we can make our own Python script where we imitate the way that user input is received into `SuperSecureServer.py` by using the same `urllib.parse` function that `SuperSecureServer.py` is using, then parsing that input in the exact same way.
-(FYI, note that the user input in this case is the URL that is entered into `SuperSecureServer.py`).
+(FYI, note that the user input in this case is the URL that's entered into `SuperSecureServer.py`).

 ```python
 kali@kali:~$ cat test.py
 #!/usr/bin/python3